marcovidonis/marcovidonis.com/src/pages/articles/building-my-new-website-with-gatsby.md

 * **Material-UI.** Another first for me.
 The thing I like most about it is probably the ripple effect on buttons.
 However, there are quite a few things that I don't fully understand:
   * Too many components..!
 Do I really need `Hidden`, `Grid` and `Box`?
   * Why Bootstrap?
+  * `ThemeProvider`: Personally, this feels to me like it could just be a global CSS file.
+But maybe I should just read the docs...

   Since the template I chose was heavily based on Material-UI, I decided to keep it as it is.
 After all, the UI is the very reason why I chose this template!
 However, for my future projects, I think I'll go for a more minimalistic approach, importing just the components I need and handling the rest with CSS.